UtkarshKr007/web-calculator/README.md

-# An online calculator implemented usign Websockets.
+# An online calculator implemented using Websockets.

 [Live Demo deployed on heroku](https://quiet-mesa-40326.herokuapp.com/)